-Ear protection of one form or another is a necessity when you train.
-It can come in all sorts of shapes, sizes and colors.
+Ear protection in one form or another is a necessity when you train.
+It can come in all sorts of shapes, sizes, and colors.
 There are some important things to consider when making your selection.

 Noise Reduction Rating (NRR) is the hearing protection rating method used in the U.S. and extends from 0 to 33 decibels.
 The higher the NRR the greater the noise level is reduced.
 This rating should be found on the product packaging.
 While wearing hearing protection your exposure to noise is equal to the total noise level minus the NRR of the hearing protection.
 For example, if you are exposed to 80db of noise but were wearing earplugs with an NRR of 29, your actual noise exposure would only be 51dB.

 Here is a chart showing the decibels from different types of firearms: